haghard/docker-compose-akka-cluster/README.md

 ##  Ideas

-We have shards: alpha, betta or gamma
-Each node starts knowing what shard it belong to (alpha, betta or gamma).
+We have 3 shards: alpha, betta and gamma.
+Each cluster node starts knowing its shard name.

-The docker-compose2.yml by default runs
+The docker-compose2.yml by default runs:
  * 2 replicas for alpha
  * 1 replica for betta
  * 1 replica for gamma